AutoScots/optimusprime/server-example/README.md

 # Optimus Server Example

-This is a simple Node.js server example that can receive zip files sent by the Optimus CLI tool.
-It includes an endpoint to check required format for zipping files.
+This is a Node.js server example that can receive zip files sent by the Optimus CLI tool.
+It includes competition tracking, attempt limits, and format specifications.

 ## Installation